tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Certificate, CertificateVerify, and Finished messages.

 If an authenticator request is present, the extensions used to guide the construction of these messages are taken from the authenticator request.
+Unrecognized extensions MUST be ignored.
 If there is no authenticator request, the extensions are chosen from the TLS handshake.
 Only servers can provide an authenticator without a corresponding request.
 In such cases, ClientHello extensions are used to determine permissible extensions in the Certificate message.

 ### Certificate